adamstas/material-fingerprint-app/README.md

 ## Server

-For proper functionality, the application requires a running server instance.
+For proper functionality, the application automatically connects to the server hosted at UTIA.

+You can also configure your own server and maintain your own online material database.
+To do this, set the server URL in the app settings.

+**Note:** the server must use HTTPS, otherwise the app will not connect.

 The server source code and deployment instructions are available in repository [material-fingerprint-app-server](https://github.com/adamstas/material-fingerprint-app-server).